 Only licenses and certifications required by the participant to be able to work in the profession shall be covered by the DVR.
 Other licenses that are not required but that are felt to enhance the marketability of the participant may be provided at the counselor's discretion.
-Documentation must demonstrate that additional license or certification is necessary to advance or to maintain employment (e.g., a cost/benefit analysis).
+Documentation must demonstrate that additional license or certification is a benefit considering the costs necessary to advance or to maintain employment (e.g., a cost/benefit analysis).